dittonetwork/ditto-runner-node/README.md

 ## Whitelisting for Reporting

-Before running the node, the operator must join the [Telegram group](https://t.me/+_zH57wUkqsIzYmYy) and provide their public key.
+Before running the node, the operator must join the [Telegram group](https://t.me/+_zH57wUkqsIzYmYy) and provide their address.
 This step is necessary to enable operations and reporting.
 Failure to complete this step will prevent the node from functioning properly in the live environment.

 ## Prerequisites